Africa Film Festival 2019: Migration and citizenship take center stage | The China Post

 “I am sorting out my paperwork.
-That is why my residence card has expired,“ a baffled Brahim tells a police officer, who just arrested him.
-But the officer answers: “You are illegal, don’t move, stay right there.”
+That is why my residence card has expired,” a baffled Brahim tells a police officer who has just arrested him.
+But the officer answers, “You are illegal, don’t move, stay right there.”

 Timoura tells the story of car mechanic Brahim, who was born to Algerian parents in France and raised there.
 Brahim has lost touch with his Algerian heritage.
 But when the police tell him he is living in France illegally it sets him on a path to rediscover his Algerian identity.
 Migration, citizenship, identity and fundamentalism were prominent themes at this year’s festival.
 The themes were explored by a number of films using the story of Africans born and raised in Europe like Brahim who, despite living all their lives in Europe, are still not European enough in the eyes of their fellow citizens.